arslan-charyyev/dinogram/README.md

   - Posts that are private or require sign-in are NOT supported.
 - Instagram
   - Reels and posts with mixed content (photos & videos) are supported.
-  - Posts that are private or require sign-in are NOT supported.
+  - Posts that are private or require sign-in are supported if authentication cookie is provided.
   - Instagram has severe rate limits for non-authenticated users: 200 requests per hour.
 Therefore, frequent errors caused by rate limits are to be expected.